neuml/txtai/docs/embeddings/configuration/vectors.md

 Both `mean` and `cls` pooling are supported and automatically inferred from the model.
 The pooling method can be overwritten by changing the method from `transformers` to `meanpooling` or `clspooling` respectively.

+Setting `maxlength` to `True` enables truncating inputs to the `max_seq_length`.
+Setting `maxlength` to an integer will truncate inputs to that value.
+When omitted (default), the `maxlength` will be set to either the model or tokenizer maxlength.

 ### sentence-transformers

 Same as transformers but loads models with the [sentence-transformers](https://github.com/UKPLab/sentence-transformers) library.